You’ve a Time Capsule and it works great.

 Because of the overlapping Wifi network’s management overhead or for the reasons that area has poor Wifi in the first place.

-All the above said, extending your Time Capsule‘s wireless network can work really well and effectively as long as you understand these few things.
+Don’t let the above put you off.
+Extending your Time Capsule‘s wireless network can work really well and effectively as long as you understand these few things.

 Note – where I use the phrase Time Capsule – it could just as easily mean an Airport Extreme or Airport Express.
 I use Time Capsule because it saves me being boring by repeating the same thing again and again …